Construction Guidelines

 See examples of peninsula spaces on a floorplan

 • Constructed display = 12’ height limit with unique setback rules.
-In the 10’ of the booth closest to the neighboring exhibits, any part of the exhibit over 42” tall must be in the back half of the original inline space as it is shown on the original sales floor plan.
+In the 10’ of the booth closest to the neighboring exhibits, any part of the exhibit over 42” tall must be in the back half of the original inline space as it is laid out on the original sales floor plan.
 In the remainder of the space, display over 42” must be at least 5’ off the main aisles.

 • Hanging signs (from the ceiling) = permitted with the top of the sign at a maximum height of 12’.